Edb83/penny-for-your-thoughts/README.md

 - **There is white space beneath footer on pages with little content (Pricing and About)**

   - Resolved by using a suggestion from [Philip Walton: Sticky footer](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/) to set body element `flex-direction: column` and `min-height: 100vh`.
-This was a more elegant solution than changing the structure of the site e.g. by adding the Pricing and About pages further down the Landing Page and relying on achor links, or by simply increasing the content on each of the affected pages
+This was a more elegant solution than changing the structure of the site e.g. by adding the Pricing and About pages to the Landing Page and relying on achor links, or by simply increasing the content on each of the affected pages

 - **Gallery image buttons do not stay inside their respective images where images have different aspect ratios**

-  _Due to having_ `position: abolute` _buttons were left floating outside of their images_
+  _Due to having_ `position: abolute`, _buttons were left floating outside of their images_

   - Initially resolved by fixing the height of images to `vh20` but this had the unintended side-effect of making them appear too wide on mobile devices